nauarchus/Marcion_Evangelion/README.md

 ## Bibliography

-If you make use of any of this data in publications or code, please cite as follows.
-Publications are placed in the same order as in the table.
+If you make use of any of this data in publications or code, please cite the corresponding peer-reviewed and published journal articles.

 > Bilby, Mark G. "Normalized Datasets of Hahn's and Zahn's Reconstructions of Marcion's Gospel." *Journal of Open Humanities Data* 7.31 (2021): 1–5. [doi:10.5334/johd.63](https://doi.org/10.5334/johd.63)